e-yi/hin2vec_pytorch/README.md

 Maybe there is something wrong about my parameter setting, but when I do some experiments using the original code, the program won't continue with `window` set to more than 4.
 This pytorch code works fine.

-- this implementation is slower and would yield less good result with the same setting.
+- this implementation is slower (It takes about 10 times of the time)

 But is surly more easier to understand and modify.
 (And I would try to use a bigger window size to get comparable or better results.)